msmith7970/Neighborhood-Map/README.md

 The purpose of the project is to create a Web Application for a Neighborhood Map that utilizes the Google Maps API.
 This application's design also uses Knockout to create a MVVM pattern.

-By default when this webpage is first visited will display a map of the United States.
-A search will need to be performed to pull in a list of places.
+By default when this webpage is first visited will display a map of the United States, which is immediately populated with a search consisting of the top 20 Points of Interest in Nashville, TN.
+After this initial load of places the user will have the option of performing additional searches.

 The user has two key parameters to input to perform this search:
 1. Select a Category.